OCR maths J560 past papers and more: FOUNDATION

 series J560 are not as wordy.

-The purpose of the 100 marks per papers (rather than 80 per paper as is with AQA & Edexcel) is to provide more scope for awarding method marks within each question.
+The purpose of the 100 marks per paper, rather than 80 marks per paper with the AQA and Edexcel exam boards, is to provide more scope for awarding method marks within each question.